 Always make sure your images are chosen from a reputable source, and you have checked the rights to use an image.

 Use images that are reflective of your club or members.

 Toastmasters International members are our most significant audience because they embody the brand.

 It is essential to keep the needs of our current members at the forefront and ensure that they do not feel alienated.

-It is important to remember that the needs and ideals of our members have not changed; they have evolved.
+It is important to remember that the needs and ideals of our members have not changed; they have evolved over time.

 … are interested in personal skill-building.
 They are the most general audience because they represent anyone seeking self-improvement.